 Cuba Sea Turtle Volunteer Expedition

-Spend 4 nights volunteering with a sea turtle conservation project at the incredible Guanahacabibes National Park, along Cuba’s western coast.
+Spend 4 nights helping with a sea turtle conservation project at the incredible Guanahacabibes National Park, along Cuba’s western coast.
 Work side by side with Cuban biologists to study and protect nests of green and loggerhead sea turtles.
 During the day, explore the park’s forests, reefs, and caves.
-This trip is a partnership between Cuba Marine Research & Conservation Program, Altruvistas, and SEE Turtles.
 Profits from this trip will help to save at least 500 hatchlings at this turtle nesting beach per participant.

 2017 Dates: July 9 - 16 / Aug 5 - 12